BK1603/Blog/content/posts/blog/how_to_study_material.md

 ### The "comp-lzo" voodoo

-The OpenVPN client needs to know wether the server will be expecting compressed packets.
+The OpenVPN client needs to know whether the server will be expecting compressed packets.
 If the server is infact accepting compressed packets, the client would then require the compression algorithm that the server is expecting.
 In our case it is the `lzo` algorithm.
 In the config file we have `comp-lzo` set to `no`.